vladsukhanov/vladsukhanov/README.md

-💻 Experienced Software Engineer with a strong background in C++, embedded systems, and real-time visualization for automotive applications.
+💻 C++ Software Engineer with expreince in embedded systems, and real-time visualization for automotive applications.
 Skilled in software architecture, performance optimization, and cross-platform development under Windows, Linux, and QNX.
 Passionate about high-quality, efficient code and modern development practices.

 🎓 Holds an M.Sc. in Software Engineering from Peter the Great St. Petersburg Polytechnic University.